~1000 BC onward: Dynasty of King David of the tribe of Judah

 “…every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death.”
 (James 1:14-15)

 These passages are all examples of spiritual law – unalterable consequences – just like the laws of physics.
-Even God works within these laws.
-As described in earlier posts, Yahweh’s Appointed Savior, the man Christ Jesus, reversed the human action that transferred dominion to Satan, thereby transferring dominion back to himself as a human, and to all humans who identify with him.
+As described in earlier posts, Yahweh’s Appointed Savior, the man Christ Jesus, legally reversed the human action that transferred dominion to Satan, thereby transferring dominion back to himself as a human, and to all humans who identify with him.
 Adam disobeyed God and submitted to Satan.
 Christ Jesus obeyed God and refused to submit to Satan.
 It’s really that simple.

 “Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God [that’s exactly what we do when we make ourselves the authority of our life choices]: But made himself of no reputation, and took upon him the form of a servant, and…humbled himself, and became obedient…Wherefore God also hath highly exalted him…That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth…” (Philippians 2:6-11)